Bellamonte/beurer_daylight_lamps/README.md

 ```

 ## Credits
-This integration is a fork of [jmac83 ha-beurer integration](https://github.com/jmac83/ha-beurer), which itself is a fork of [deadolus ha-beurer integration](https://github.com/deadolus/ha-beurer), which itself is a fork of [sysofwan ha-triones integration](https://github.com/sysofwan/ha-triones), whose framework I used for this Beurer integration.
+This integration is a fork of [jmac83 ha-beurer integration](https://github.com/jmac83/ha-beurer), which itself is a fork of [deadolus ha-beurer integration](https://github.com/deadolus/ha-beurer), which itself is a fork of [sysofwan ha-triones integration](https://github.com/sysofwan/ha-triones), whose framework I used for this Beurer daylight lamp integration.

 Additional help on [deadolus ha-beurer integration](https://github.com/deadolus/ha-beurer) by:
 - [@pyromaniac2k](https://github.com/pyromaniac2k)